Read Before You Book a Massage in Los Angeles: How to Make Sure Your Therapist Is Legally Certified in California

 It’s perfectly fine to use ABMP or Healthgrades to discover massage therapists, but only CAMTC can confirm whether a therapist is legally certified to practice in California.

-My own practice, Artisan Neuromuscular & Sports Massage Therapy, is listed among the top results in the Healthgrades Los Angeles massage therapy directory, which reflects profile completeness and professional trust — however, even with directory visibility, CAMTC remains the only official authority for confirming active certification.
+My own practice, Artisan Neuromuscular & Sports Massage Therapy, is listed among the top results in the Healthgrades Los Angeles massage therapy directory, which reflects profile completeness and professional trust however, even with directory visibility, CAMTC remains the only official authority for confirming active certification.

 Understanding Professional Massage Language Matters

+The language used to describe massage environments can reflect whether a space is therapeutic and professional.
 The term “massage parlor” is widely associated with illicit or non-therapeutic businesses in North America and does not represent licensed therapeutic care.
+Similarly, the terms masseur and masseuse are outdated and are not commonly used by professional therapists in the United States.

 Professional Terms to Use Instead